AetherFi/aetherfi-docs/docs/ARCHITECTURE.md

 This dual-mode design allows AetherFi to balance speed with depth, supporting both instant answers and nuanced, human-grade debugging insights.

 <img src="./assets/aetherfi-ai-agent_architecturev2.png" alt="AetherFi AI Agent Orchestration" width="50%" />

-> Illustrates a full pipeline from GitLab webhook trigger → AI agent analysis → human-in-the-loop notification with Slack and GitLab integration.
+> Depicts the core AI triage flow from GitLab → Redis → Java orchestrator → Claude → Slack/GitLab.
+This is the heartbeat of the RAG/RAR triage system.

 ---